 “Hello, John,” I hope you are well when you receive this mail.
 I see you’re employed in the Bay Area’s biotech industry.
 I, too, have comparable professional experience, so I’d like to offer myself as someone interested in working with biotech businesses in the Bay Area.
 Would it be okay if I sent you my resume?

 InMail is a messaging feature on LinkedIn, a social networking platform for business professionals.
-It allows you to send a quick message to any LinkedIn user in your outer circle’s inbox.
+It lets you send a quick message to any LinkedIn user in your outer circle’s inbox.
 You can only message people you have professional connections with if you use LinkedIn’s free version.

 – Don’t send a cliched message.
 Instead, be particularly careful to get the attention of your recipient.